digitalfabrik/entitlementcard/docs/setup.md

 # Frontend

+The Ehrenamtskarte app uses Flutter.
+You can have a look at [this guide](https://flutter.dev/docs/get-started/install) to install flutter and the tools needed to work with it.

-This guide focuses on setting up the project using IntelliJ instead of Android Studio.
+This short guide focuses on setting up the project using IntelliJ instead of Android Studio:
 1. Install [Dart SDK](https://dart.dev/get-dart)
    1.1.
 On Arch Linux you can just do: `pacman -S dart`
 2. Install [Flutter](https://flutter.dev/docs/get-started/install/linux)